Gamey404/gamey-blog/content/posts/pinephone-podcasts.md

 +++
 author = "Gamey"
-title = "Podcasts on the Pinephone." date = "2021-08-12"
+title = "Podcasts on the Pinephone" date = "2021-08-12"
 description = "A review of allk current Podcast clients for the Pinephone." tags = [